rien333/numbersense-vae/thesis/README.md

 approaches using handcrafted features, although performance is still behind state of the art supervised machine learning approaches due to problems inherent to the particulair VAE implementation.
-Finally, testing the final models robustness to changes in visual features shows the emergence of a property similar to biological neurons, that is to say, the VAE's encoding scheme specifically supports particulair numerosity percepts invariant to visual features other than quantity.
+Finally, measuring the final models robustness to changes in visual features shows the emergence of a property similar to biological neurons, that is to say, the VAE's encoding scheme specifically supports particulair numerosity percepts invariant to visual features other than quantity.

 Related Work